nscurvy/codecrafters-shell-c/README.md

         - [x] Rename to hash_table
         - [x] Create variables module to handle shell variables
     - [ ] Clean the jobs module:
-        - [ ] Remove the static array and all functions that reference it.
+        - [x] Remove the static array and all functions that reference it. (?
+Maybe complete?)
         - [ ] Create better separation between job state and output
         - [ ] Create a more consistent way of reaping jobs
     - [ ] Split up the exec module:
         - [ ] Extract the repl function to its own module.
         - [ ] Focus exec module on command execution.
         - [ ] Remove unused redundant functions
-        - [ ] Move the facilities for finding jobs on the PATH to its own module.
+        - [x] Move the facilities for finding jobs on the PATH to its own module.
     - [ ] Reorganize expansions
-    - [ ] Create a string builder/buffer to eliminate reliance on static buffers with arbitrary limits.
+    - [x] Create a string builder/buffer to eliminate reliance on static buffers with arbitrary limits.
 - Some functions could be merged so that they are more efficient.
 Some functions need splitting.
 - I need to make sure that I have established a convention re: struct pointer ownership and that everything follows it.
 - exec needs to be reorganized.